runpod/docs/docs/instant-clusters/index.md

 The specific number and order of ranks may be different in your terminal, and the global ranks listed will be different for each Pod.

-The following diagram illustrates how local and global ranks are distributed across multiple nodes:
+The following diagram illustrates how local and global ranks are distributed across multiple Pods:

 <img src="/img/docs/instant-clusters-rank-diagram.png" alt="Instant Cluster rank diagram" width="750"/>